Jena Declaration: Content

 The authors of the statement, Martin S. Fischer, Uwe Hoßfeld, Johannes Krause and Stefan Richter examined the issue of alleged human "races" from a biological perspective.
 They clarified that this concept has no scientific justification.
 Scientific studies of genetic variation within and between human populations showed that the biological concept of "race" was a typological construct based on arbitrarily selected physical characteristics and did not reflect the actual genetic diversity of the human species.

 The Jena Declaration affirms that there are no "races" in the biological sense in humans, since the genetic variation within human populations is often greater than the genetic variation between these populations.
 Only in domestic animals the genetic similarity within a breed is actually greater than between breeds.
 Moreover, genetic differences between populations are continuous, as humans travelled long before major explorations and voyages of conquest by Europeans, creating links between populations that were geographically distant from each other.
 External characteristics such as skin colour, used for typological classifications or in everyday racism, are very superficial and rapidly changing biological adaptations to local conditions.
-In the human genome, for example, there is not a single difference among the 3.2 billion base pairs that separates Africans from non-Africans.
-So not only is there not a single gene that accounts for "racial" differences, there is not even a single base pair.
+Fischer affirms that there are no fixed difference amongst the base pairs in the genomes of Africans and non-Africans, meaning no base pair variant is known to be present in 100% of all Africans while also being present in 0% of all non-Africans, albeit by geographic definition.

 The authors conclude that the concept of human "races" is the result of racism and not its precondition.
 Its use in scientific literature and social discourse often leads to misunderstandings and reinforces prejudice and discrimination.
 They therefore call for the term "race" to be discontinued in relation to people, except in historical or socio-political contexts where it should be understood as a social construction rather than a biological reality.
 They argue that the use of the term in relation to people creates a false idea of genetically separate groups and that it is important to debunk this myth in order to combat racism.

 They conclude the statement with an appeal to educational institutions, media, authorities and all citizens to reconsider the German term "Rasse" and emphasise genetic diversity and humanity instead of artificial and harmful categorisations.